 The mention of GDPR is everywhere.
 And for good reason.
 On 25 May 2018, a new Data Protection law comes into play.
 The General Data Protection Regulation becomes the upgrade to the current Data Protection Act (1998) and gives new rights to individuals and their personal data.
 But there’s a knock on effect – businesses who are in the habit of storing and using consumer and customer data have new obligations to consider on the way they hold, and use that personal data.

-Following on from a blog published by our affiliate CFPro Ventures earlier this week, we continue the discussion through a graphic produced by Tim Clements & the IAPP, which perfectly sums up the key responsibilities of all involved in the changes.
+Following on from recent GDPR debate, we continue the discussion through a graphic produced by Tim Clements & the IAPP, which perfectly sums up the key responsibilities of all involved in the changes.